qxzzxq/pyofo/README.md

 }
 ```

-You should receive a sms with a 4-digit OPT code on your mobile phone.
+You will receive a sms with a 4-digit OTP code on your mobile phone.

 #### Login and get user token
 ```python